0203 397 8891

-Having spent seven days in Thailand including a two night stopover in Bangkok at the Anantara Riverside Resort & Spa, I was ready to begin my healthy holiday at Kamalaya in Koh Samui.
+Having spent seven days in Thailand including a two night stopover in Bangkok, I was ready to begin my healthy holiday at Kamalaya in Koh Samui.
 Voted as Destination Spa of the Year in Asia and Favourite Spa in Thailand, I was looking forward to spending one week re-energising myself at this stunning Wellness Sanctuary and Holistic Spa.

 On my arrival to Kamalaya, I was greeted with a cold flannel and drink, and I immediately felt like I had entered a different world, somewhere truly magical and calming.
 There are 59 rooms and suites ranging from luxurious beach villas to simple rooms, all different and decorated beautifully.
 My sea view villa was stunning and overlooked the lush jungle and beach; this really was a room with a view and an idyllic place to unwind.

 At the centre of Kamalaya is a cave which has been used by Buddhist monks as a place to meditate for hundreds of years.
 The resort has two restaurants serving the most delicious healthy cuisine I’ve ever tasted, a library, swimming pools, fitness centre, yoga pavilion and plenty of space to relax in with the most spectacular views.
 My first night at Kamalaya was actually my birthday and I was given a surprise healthy chocolate cake by the staff after a wonderful dinner.
 I then reclined back to my room to sleep.

 A room with a view from Paul's sea view villa, overlooking lush jungle and the sea